erinfry6/AncGeneExpReconstructionBT/README.md

 #################################################################################

-_The top of each script (all .sh and .R files) must be modified to contain the proper directory path for the home director_
+_The top of each script (all .sh and .R files) must be modified to contain the proper directory path for the home directory_

 1) run_MCMC.sh -Run the MCMC chain under the four evolutionary rate parameter models relavent to gene expression.